binitshah/ros2_documentation/source/Installation/Foxy/Windows-Install-Binary.rst

 Run the installer with default parameters.

+Open a PowerShell terminal with Administrative privileges.
 The following command sets an environment variable that persists over sessions.
 Modify the command to match your installation directory:

 * ``setx -m OPENSSL_CONF "C:\Program Files\OpenSSL-Win64\bin\openssl.cfg"``